NETWAYS/foreman-training/advanced/02_cleanup.md

 ****

-Foreman Maintain is a newly developed tool which tries to automate the previous tasks.
+Foreman Maintain is an additional tool which tries to automate the previous tasks.
 It can handle multiple strategies for backup and restore, like offline and online, full and incremental.
 It ensures system health during Update and its maintenance mode prevents access to Foreman.

 The yum plugin "foreman-protector" is created to prevent accidental updates of packages from unexpected sources.